In the guide

 Herd status and movement restrictions

-• Accredited Free (AF) Programme - demonstrating the herd is free from BVD
+• Accredited Free (AF) Programme.
+Demonstrating that the herd is free from BVD

-For BVD Free England, the herd status has to be renewed each year and is dependent on the most recent test results.
+For BVDFree England, the herd status had to be renewed each year and was dependent on the most recent test results.
+BVDFree England had set a variety of statuses, with different meanings; these will still appear on valid certificates:

 • individually tested BVD virus-free